betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 The resulting cal value for X can be returned with `get mag_calibration` the CLI; the first value is the X cal value.
 Record that value.
 Repeat the process to be sure the X cal value is reliable.
 Then repeat separately for the Y and Z axes, until you have all three cal values.
 Then you can type in the cal value for each axis into the CLI in the form `set mag_calibration = X,Y,Z`.

-Typically, the arm swinging while rotating method works very well, and it returns a cal value for all three axes in the one calibration run.
+Normally the method of swinging the arm as it rotates works very well, returning a calibration value for all three axes in one calibration run.

 ### Validating the Heading using a mobile phone.